-If you have a large amount of mushrooms, then grind them in batches, only filling up the blender or food processor half-way each time.
+If you have a large number of mushrooms, then grind them in batches, only filling up the blender or food processor halfway each time.

 If you use a blender, then wait a few minutes before opening it, since this method of grinding can cause a cloud of mushroom dust to form inside the container.
 So give a bit of time for the dust to settle.